-10 glorious retro Christmas TV specials from Toronto
+Glorious retro TV specials from Toronto Christmas past

 The Grogs were gonzo puppets who appeared on YTV alongside the PJs in-between shows.
 Their colossal popularity led to this Christmas special, which finds the Grogs tagging along with PJ Phil to attend the Cambridge Santa Claus parade.

-The following year they appeared in an even more epic seasonal special – WTV, in which meanie Warren Grog hijacked YTV’s broadcast signal and aired only his favourite shows.
-Sadly a TV deal gone bad resulted in the Grogs disappearing after that, however their creators Jamie Shannon and Jason Hopley went on to great acclaim with series such as Big & Small and Nanalan.
+The following year they appeared in an even more epic seasonal special—WTV, in which meanie Warren Grog hijacked YTV’s broadcast signal and aired only his favourite shows.
+Sadly a TV deal gone bad resulted in the Grogs disappearing after that.
+However, their creators Jamie Shannon and Jason Hopley, went on to great acclaim with series such as Big & Small and Nanalan.

 Gobo goes on a journey to find out if the mythical Great Bell at the heart of Fraggle Rock is real after complaining that the Festival of Bells is a waste of time.

 Jim Henson’s Fraggle Rock was a co-production between the CBC and HBO shot in Toronto, while the city’s diversity has often been credited as being a large part of the show’s DNA.
 This Christmas special perfectly sums up the charm of the show, and features a cameo by Henson himself!

 Babar the elephant must travel from Paris to the North Pole to save Christmas after Rataxes the Rhinoceros steals the letter Babar’s children wrote to Santa asking him to visit Celesteville.
-Another Nelvana Holiday classic based upon the popular children’s books by Jean and Laurent de Brunhoff.
+This is ye another Nelvana Holiday classic, based upon the popular children’s books by Jean and Laurent de Brunhoff.

-Ed Conroy's Retrontario plumbs the seedy depths of Toronto flea markets, flooded basements, thrift shops and garage sales, mining old VHS and Betamax tapes that less than often contain incredible moments of history that were accidentally recorded but somehow survived the ravages of time.
-You can find more amazing discoveries at www.retrontario.com.

 Join the conversation Load comments